KyleBrown-804/CS-480-Calculator/README.md

 Compatibility:
     This should be compatible with any modern browser.
-This was tested and developed for google chrome, however most functionality should work for internet explorer or firefox as well.
+This was tested and developed for google chrome, functionality should work for Firefox, Edge, Opera, and Safari as well.
+The only browser that does not support the ES6 features used or CSS styling such as Flex-Box is Internet Explorer.

     Important Note:
         Since this is created with HTML, CSS, and JavaScript there is no such